JimDuggan/JimDuggan/README.md

 ### Welcome

+Welcome to my github account.
+Here are links to a number of my repositories:

+* [System Dynamics Modelling with R](https://github.com/JimDuggan/SDMR) contains all the supporting material for my text book on using R for system dynamics modelling.)

 <!--
 **JimDuggan/JimDuggan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.